alex-greff/websocket-implementation/websocket-client/README.md

 # Linking the Package

-Run `npm run create:link` to setup a link to the package on your machine to allow for the code in the Electron client to be able to find it.
+Run `npm install` and `npm run create:link` to setup a link to the package on your machine to  allow for the code in the Electron client to be able to find it.